 Sustainability and versatility

-With a focus on connectivity and the need to be more aware of the impact our decisions have on one another, brides are looking for designers that advocate sustainable and ethical design processes and practises.
+With a focus on connectivity and the need to be more aware of the impact our decisions have on one another, brides are looking for sustainable fashion brands that advocate sustainable and ethical design processes and practises.

 With this trend 2021 bridal dress trend prioritising what is happening behind the scenes, brides have become more conscious about consumption and considering what impact their big day will have upon the environment long after they walk down the aisle.
 With an inspiring focus on using biodegradable materials, natural dyes, recycled vintage fabrics and laces Sydney based designers Lost in Paris Bridal and LA-based design house Reformation (who have been carbon neutral since 2015) are creating beautiful yet environmentally conscious dresses.